laravelkr/docs/kr/eloquent.md

 	php artisan make:model User

 Note that we did not tell Eloquent which table to use for our `User` model.
-The "snake case" name of the class will be used as the table name unless another name is explicitly specified.
+The "snake case", plural name of the class will be used as the table name unless another name is explicitly specified.
 So, in this case, Eloquent will assume the `User` model stores records in the `users` table.
 You may specify a custom table by defining a `table` property on your model:

 	class User extends Model {